XZou0803/Global-warming-visualization-project/README.md

 }

 ```
 Simplification helps readers focus on the data, for color, it means the number of the color should be simplified.
-Instead of using different colors, secondary information or data points should be simplified to a shade of gray so that chosen elements can appropriately stand out[@Steph].The same with shape and texture, a good visualization work won’t use too much chart junk or add unnecessary charts[@Emma].And space should be distributed evenly[@Anderson].
+Instead of using different colors, secondary information or data points should be simplified to a shade of gray so that chosen elements can appropriately stand out[Evergreen, Stephanie;Metzner, Chris，2013].The same with shape and texture, a good visualization work won’t use too much chart junk or add unnecessary charts[Emma Perk,Lyssa Wilson Becho，2019](http://www.evalu-ate.org/wp-content/uploads/formidable/14/Dos-and-Donts-Handout-FCRD.pdf).And space should be distributed evenly[Anderson, Melissa，2017]（https://www.idashboards.com/blog/2017/07/26/data-visualization-and-the-9-fundamental-design-principles/）.

 ```
 @misc{Emma,